itsamit108/codio/README.md

 # Codio

-Codio is a dynamic quiz application developed using Flutter, offering an interactive experience for users to test their knowledge on various topics.
+Codio, a programming challenge app developed using Flutter, offering an interactive experience for users to test their knowledge on various topics.

 ## Table of Contents